CloudBindle/bindle/README.md

     # launch, use the correct command line args for you
     perl vagrant_cluster_launch.pl --use-openstack

+## Persistence of the /mnt directories

+Amazon instances provisioned using Bindle store information such as file inputs and outputs, the /home directory, and the Oozie working directory in /mnt which is normally backed by ephemeral drives.
+If you wish them to persist (when rebooting instances or distributing images) you will need to mount them on EBS instead.
+Note that this incurrs an additional cost.

+The way of doing this is to add this snippet to the AWS configuration of templates/Vagrantfile\_part.template in this manner:

+    aws.block_device_mapping = [
+    {
+        'Ebs.VolumeSize' => 8,
+        'Ebs.DeleteOnTermination' => true,
+        'DeviceName' => "/dev/sdb",
+        'VirtualName' => "ephemeral0"
+    }

+Modify your EBS volume size as required.

 ## Logging

 Every node launched by vagrant_cluster_launch.pl has it's own log file that you